Smaug123/gitea-repo-config/README.md

 # How to build and run

 With Nix: `nix run github:Smaug123/dotnet-gitea-declarative -- --help`.
-The config file you provide as an argument should conform to [the schema](./Gitea.Declarative.Lib/GiteaConfig.schema.json).
+The config file you provide as an argument should conform to [the schema](./Gitea.Declarative.Lib/GiteaConfig.schema.json); there is [an example](./Gitea.Declarative.Test/GiteaConfig.json) in the tests.

 ## Building from source